Firstyear/prd-blog/2016/07/18/block_chain_for_identity_management.rst

 This means the consumer has a method, to create tokens to *impersonate identites*.
 This is how cookies on the web work!

 No attacker will ever attack the security of the authentication process (unless you royally make a mistake).
-They will *always* target the application and it's unique vulnerabilites, such as mishandling cookies, xss, injection, incorrect authorisation checks.
+They will *always* target the application and it's unique vulnerabilities, such as mishandling cookies, xss, injection, incorrect authorisation checks.

 *these are not bad things*.
 This is how the modern web works, and we are getting better at it.